jjoonafkin1/habbofurnitool/README.md

 * Thanks to the AutoHotkey community for providing a great scripting language and helpful resources.
 * Special thanks to the testers who provided initial feedback and bug reports.

+## Donations
+* Donations for this open-source project are not solicited but are sincerely appreciated.
+If you find the project useful and would like to contribute to its ongoing development and maintenance, your support is welcomed.
+Please feel free to contact me via Discord @jjoona for any inquiries or to express your appreciation.
+Thank you for considering supporting this project!

 I hope this tool makes your Habbo Hotel experience more enjoyable.
 Happy roleplaying and trading!